acumen -The ability to make good judgments and quick decisions

 nihilism -The rejection of all religious and moral principles, often in the belief that life is meaningless.

-ex/ The nihilist didn't think twice about tossing a Molotov cocktail through the police station window; after all, he was certain that it didn't matter, seeing as there was no real truth in any law, science, or religion.
+didn't matter, seeing as there was no real truth in any law, science, or

 patrician - an aristocrat or nobleman